surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Include the 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.
+	* Added the Open Graph 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.
 * *Bugfixes*
 	* None.
 * *Developer Notes*